nehal96/full-stack-nd/P6-Linux-Server-Config/README.md

   2. Log into the PostgreSQL prompt interface with the command `psql`.
   3. In the prompt interface, create user named catalog with the command `CREATE USER catalog;`.
   4. Give the `catalog` user database creation permissions with the command `ALTER ROLE catalog CREATEDB;`
+  6. [Optional] Add a password for the database with `ALTER USER catalog WITH PASSWORD 'insert_password_here'`.
   5. [Optional] Run `\du` to check user/role information.
 It should look like this:
     ```
                                         List of roles